1. Purpose of this privacy notice

 We will have received the data directly from you through your enquiries or from a third party, such as UCAS or Hotcourses, in which case the data will reflect what you have provided to the third party and agreed to share with us through your agreement with them.

 If you apply to us through UCAS, we will receive the data that you have supplied to them in order to process your application.
 The data for our applicants is held on our Student Record System.

-Solent University's website will capture personal data when you voluntarily choose to provide your personal details (for example through one of our forms).
+Solent University's website does not capture or store personcal data, except where you voluntarily choose to provide your personal details (for example, through one of our forms).

 Our web server automatically collects data including your IP address, browser type, operating system and access times.

 For information on cookies and how we use them, please visit our cookies page.